pr-omethe-us/PyTeCK/README.md

 Usage
 -----
+The full list of options can be seen using `PyTeCK -h` or `PyTeCK --help`.

 License
 -------
 `PyTeCK` is released under the MIT license; see LICENSE for details.

-If you use this package as part of a scholarly publication, please cite this resource directly.

 Citation
 --------
-TBD
+If you use this package as part of a scholarly publication, please cite this resource directly.

 [1]: http://respecth.hu/ "ReSpecTh"